<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 When you start to dig in, it's easy to become intimidated.
 Endless rules, early retirement offers, interest rate impacts, age penalties, complex tax implications... and it all varies from plan to plan!

-Increasing the size of your portfolio and reducing your tax burden are key to a successful retirement strategy, but understanding is always the first step.
-Although The Retirement Group isn't affiliated with AT&T, we can help you understand how your telecom industry 401(k) fits into your overall financial picture, especially if you are retirement age or older.
+Growing your portfolio and managing your tax burden are key to a successful retirement strategy, but understanding is always the first step.
+Although The Retirement Group isn't affiliated with AT&T, we can help you understand how your telecom industry 401k fits into your overall financial picture, especially if you are retirement age or older.

 AT&T has a complicated history of breaking up and merging back together.
-In 1984, the giant corporation was split into regional telecommunications companies known as the "Baby Bells."
-Since the break-up, these companies have merged once again to form the present-day AT&T. Due to AT&T's mergers, understanding the complexities of the pension plans can be a challenge, especially for individuals living in the United States.
+In 1984, the corporation was split into regional telecommunications companies known as the "Baby Bells."
+Later, these companies remerged to form the present-day AT&T. Due to AT&T's numerous mergers, understanding the complexities of the pension plans can be a challenge, especially for individuals living in the United States.

 ATT-history